HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 ### Visual Stability Conclusion

 Visual stability of the site can have a big influence on the user experience of the page.
 Having text shifting around while reading or a button we were just about to click disappear from the viewport can lead to user frustration.
-The good news is that  Cumulative Layout Shift(CLS) continued to improve in 2024\.
+The good news is that  Cumulative Layout Shift (CLS) continued to improve in 2024.
 That indicates that more and more website owners are adopting good practices such as sizing images and preserving space for dynamic content, as well as optimizing for bfcache eligibility to benefit from this browser feature.

 ## Conclusion